Age-related Memory Loss

 - Talk to them

-It’s never easy to approach someone to ask whether they feel they might be suffering from a severe memory loss, but they themselves may have noticed and are not sure how to reach out.
+It’s never easy to approach someone to ask whether they feel they might be experiencing severe memory loss, but they themselves may have noticed and are not sure how to reach out.
 By reaching out to them first you can at least open the door for communication.

-If you suspect someone to be suffering from dementia, then always get professional advice.
+If you suspect someone to be living with undiagnosed dementia, then always get professional advice.

 Amba is an in-home communication and organisation device, designed to assist older people living independently.
 To see how and learn more about the benefits, click here